myakove/disruption-generator/README.md

-# disruption-generator
+# Disruption As A Service

-Tool for generating disruption on a service during test execution for resiliance testing
+Providing an extendable and easy to use tool for developers and QE to ensure the highest resilience of their products by disrupting normal workflows during test execution with well defined triggers and disruptive actions.